kreneskyp/ix/README.md

 may be customized and may utilize parallel processes to complete tasks.
 <br>

-Ix uses GPT-4 by default, but agents may be configured to use any model supported by langchain.
+Ix uses GPT-4 by default, but agents may be configured to use any model supported by LangChain.
 </div>

 ## How does it work